tact-lang/pitaya/docs/SPECIFICATION.md

 **Configuration Merging**: Complex deep merge with recursive dictionary merging for nested configurations.
 Arrays are replaced, not merged.

 **Model Mapping**: Friendly model names MUST resolve via a single shared mapping file `models.yaml`.
 Both orchestration and runner load from this single file.
 At process start, each component computes a checksum (e.g., SHA‑256) of the loaded `models.yaml`.
 Orchestration passes its checksum to the runner; the runner fails fast on mismatch.
 Any divergence or failure to load the same mapping in multi‑process deployments is a configuration error.
+Only when a mismatch/warn condition exists should the system print the checksum and resolved model IDs.
+If no message is printed at startup, the mappings match.

 ### 6.1.1 Default Values Catalog